iic-jku/klayout-productivity-suite/README.md

 ## Licensing

-This repo is a meta-package, really containing only the documentation and a `grain.xml` with the list of dependencies.
+This repository is a meta-package, really containing only the documentation and a `grain.xml` with the list of dependencies.

 Please note that while the documentation is licensed under Apache 2.0 license, the plugins are published under the GNU General Public License 3.0.